Theresa A. Kulczak, Executive Director

 JASI is a not-for-profit cultural, educational, and business association offering the largest network of American and Japanese companies and communities in Indiana.
 The Society sponsors corporate training seminars, cultural programs, and social activities.
 The JASI office serves the region as an information clearinghouse and provides bilingual assistance to members.

-Jeremiah Maxwell, Executive Assistant
+Jeremiah Maxwell, Office Administrator

 Having worked previously in the hospitatlity industry, Jeremiah brings a bright attitude and strong customer service experience and administrative skills to the Japan-America Society of Indiana.
 He is a graduate of Indiana University-Purdue University of Indianapolis with degrees in English and Philosophy.
 A month-long stay in Japan in 2008 inspired Jeremiah to learn more about working with and living in other cultures.
 In his free time, he is an avid musician and writer.